This page contains:

 To add a new Task, find the List you want to add your Task to, then click Add a task... at the bottom of that List.

 Each Task allows you to set a Name, a Due Date, Description, and Assignees.

-Create fields in your Description using the normal
+Create fields in your Description using the + Add field button in the Fields view, or the normal

-#[Field]# syntax.
+#[Field]# syntax in the Source view.
 You can even use the Methodology content control to export just the fields that you need from the Task Description into your reports.